Tenochtitlan: Geography

-City plans
+City planning

 The city was divided into four zones, or camps; each camp was divided into 20 districts (calpullis, calpōlli, [kaɬˈpoːlːi], meaning "large house"); and each calpulli, or 'big house', was crossed by streets or tlaxilcalli.
 There were three main streets that crossed the city, each leading to one of the three causeways to the mainland of Tepeyac, Iztapalapa, and Tlacopan.
 Bernal Díaz del Castillo reported that they were wide enough for ten horses.
 Surrounding the raised causeways were artificial floating gardens with canal waterways and gardens of plants, shrubs, and trees.
 The calpullis were divided by channels used for transportation, with wood bridges that were removed at night.

 The earliest European images of the city were woodcuts published in Augsburg around 1522.

 Marketplaces

 Each calpulli had its own tiyanquiztli (marketplace), but there was also a main marketplace in Tlatelolco – Tenochtitlan's sister city.
-Cortés estimated it was twice the size of the city of Salamanca with about 60,000 people trading daily.
+Spanish conquistador Hernán Cortés estimated it was twice the size of the city of Salamanca with about 60,000 people trading daily.
 Bernardino de Sahagún provides a more conservative population estimate of 20,000 on ordinary days and 40,000 on feast days.
 There were also specialized markets in the other central Mexican cities.